Hey there! It's great to have you here!

 🗺 Cultural influences

-I'm a native of Houston, Texas.
-My mixed ethnic background and heritage includes: Southern United States, the Cherokee Nation, Czechia, England, Ireland, and Italy.
+My mixed ethnic background and heritage includes: Southern United States, the Cherokee Nation, Czechia (formerly Bohemia and The Czech Republic), England, Ireland, and Italy.

 Strong family and friends in my community and experiences have resulted in heavy cultural influences in my life from: Michigan, Mexico, Ireland, Spain, New Zealand, Italy, Cuba, Venezuela, Jamaica, India, Trinidad, Peru, Nicaragua, Lebanon, Honduras, Argentina, China, Japan, Scotland, Nigeria, St Maarten, Haiti, Korea and Vietnam.